Jewett Hall, Room 122

 Dr. Kellerman is currently the director of the UMA Honors Program.

 Dr. Kellerman’s research interests include early English devotional and religious literature, medieval and Renaissance drama, and Shakespeare.
-He has developed a keen interest contemporary lgbt literature and graphic narratives, and he now publishes in this field as well.
+He has developed a keen interest in contemporary lgbt literature and graphic narratives, and he now publishes in this field as well.
 Because medieval and Renaissance literature is unfamiliar territory for many of his students, he strives to make connections between the distant past and the present, reading early cultures in how they differ radically from but also lay the foundations for the modern world.

 At UMA, Dr. Kellerman teaches: